chelseawangsf/esnet-react-base/README.md

 Getting started
 ---------------

-The charts library is intended to be used with npm and the built into your project with something like webpack.
+The base library is intended to be used with npm and the built into your project with something like webpack.

     npm install @esnet/react-base --save